Contact Lens Care

 Can you clean contact lenses with water?

 You should never store your contact lenses in water.
 They should always be stored in contact lens solution.
 Although drinking water may seem like a safe option, it is not sterile and has bacteria within it that grow and quickly multiply.
 If you get any kind of non-sterile water on your lenses (distilled, tap or otherwise), then you risk introducing bacteria to the eye area and developing an eye infection.
 These infections can cause vision loss or blindness.

 Even washing your hands and not drying them properly can transfer water to your lenses, risking an infection such as Pseudomonas or Acanthamoeba Keratitis.
 Water can also cause your contact lenses to change shape which can then cause a lot of discomfort.
 We go into a bit more detail below as to why water can be so harmful to contact lens wearers.

 Can you swim with contacts in?

 It’s best to avoid swimming with contact lenses in.
 If you do, you should wear disposable lenses with goggles that are waterproof.
 There’s also the option of wearing prescription goggles, if you’d rather not wear contact lenses at all.
 Prescription goggles have spherical lenses in difference strengths.
 These won’t be exactly the same as your usual prescription, but for the purposes of swimming it will be close enough to be effective.

 Can you swim with contact lenses and goggles?

 Yes, although it’s always best to take your lenses out before swimming if you can.
 If you do wear them, make sure to use daily disposable lenses and wear waterproof goggles with them.
-After swimming, remove the lenses and immediately put them into a saline solution for at least 24 hours.
 As an alternative to contacts and goggles, you could wear prescription goggles.

 Will contacts fall out while swimming?